PaaS-Shack/dns/README.md

 To use this module requires both https://github.com/FLYBYME/config and https://github.com/FLYBYME/config-mixin It also has basic account services required by https://github.com/icebob/kantab/blob/master/backend/services/accounts.service.js

+I am taking pull request tips and advice.

+Major item I would like to include is dnssec.

 # Sync all agent records
 Maybe sometimes records become out of sync.
 This might happen when an agent missed the broadcast for remove and create record event.